11 Budget Winter Activities in Helsinki

 In Finland, it is not difficult to decide what to wear indoors.
 Your typical wardrobe will suffice, as the buildings are kept warm throughout the country.

 When participating in outdoor activities, you’ll need to dress appropriately.
 Warm pants and long underwear are essential to staying comfortable.
-Socks should be thick enough to keep feet warm, and any spaces between clothing should be minimized to avoid letting in cold air.
-Additionally, gloves, a scarf, and a hat should be worn.
+Socks should be thick enough to keep feet warm, and any spaces between clothing should be minimised to avoid letting in cold air.
+Additionally, wear gloves, a scarf, and a hat.

 Bottom Line